 We tasted five supermarket products, plain and in our Cook's Illustrated recipe for Israeli Couscous with Lemon, Mint, Peas, Feta, and Pickled Shallots.

-Israeli couscous, a round semolina pasta about the size of tapioca, provides wheaty flavor and pleasantly chewy starch to soups, salads, and pilafs.
-Distinct from the tiny, grain-like North African couscous, Israeli couscous, which originated in 1950s Israel as a substitute for rice, is larger and springier, with round, pale grains that resemble the pearls to which its name refers.
+Pearl couscous, sometimes labeled Israeli couscous, a round semolina pasta about the size of tapioca, provides wheaty flavor and pleasantly chewy starch to soups, salads, and pilafs.
+Distinct from the tiny, grain-like North African couscous, pearl couscous, which originated in 1950s Israel as a substitute for rice, is larger and springier, with round, pale grains that resemble the pearls to which its name refers.
 We tasted five supermarket products, plain and in our recipe for Pearl Couscous with Lemon, Mint, Peas, Feta, and Pickled Shallots.

 Cooked according to package directions, most passed muster with our tasters, but one product was a mushy mess.
 Its directions demanded almost twice the usual quantity of water and had us boiling it far longer than the others.
 To level the playing field, we tasted all the products again, this time using our preferred pilaf cooking method (toasting the grains in olive oil and then adding water and simmering until the couscous absorbs the liquid).
 This time all the products got passing grades, but one stood out as a bit better than the rest: Tasters found it especially firm and springy, chewy, and nutty.